JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 As each obvious paragraph break happened I attempted to speak up to say he should allow others to read, but my brother and sister continually shushed me and shut me down.
 My sister’s friends from the Temple said nothing; but that isn’t fair to them… The reality is nobody said anything.
 And I just accepted the reality of the situation and went along with it.

-Soon enough, the annual amatuer Biblical bullshit recital known as the reading of the Haggadah ended and we were actually eating a Passover meal of some sort.
+Soon enough, the annual amateur Biblical bullshit recital known as the reading of the Haggadah ended and we were actually eating a Passover meal of some sort.
 Everyone was focused on the food in front of them, but as I ate I looked around and saw nothing much else other than abusers, the abused and the people who sat back and said and did nothing while abuse happened.

-While other Seders my brother and sister dragged me to in the past had given me headaches, the feeling of emptinessm, dread, death and a general feeling of “Why am I wasting my life?” washed over me.
+While other Seders my brother and sister dragged me to in the past had given me headaches, the feeling of emptiness, dread, death and a general feeling of “Why am I wasting my life?” washed over me.

 “Never again,” might have been the two word rallying cry Jews all over would would repeatedly say in reference to the Holocaust, but in my mind—after seeing what happened to my family during this specific Passover—“Never again,” was my own personal rallying cry to finally remove myself from this specific cycle of violence and dysfunction in my own family.